-Selecting stocks is a lot of science, certain amount of experience and a bit of luck.
+Selecting stocks can be a challenge for the average investor.
+It involves a lot of science, requires certain amount of experience and needs a bit of luck.
 At Financial.org, we advocate a two-step approach methodology, similar technique used by most fund managers, stock market analysts and experts today.
-In fact, Mr. Warren Buffet utilizes a similar approach:
+In fact, Mr. Warren Buffett utilizes a similar approach:

 After identifying the general sector to invest, the focus will be on the type of company that best represents the potential of the chosen industry/sector.
 A few criteria that have been commonly used include:

-The same principals actually apply whether you are investing in U.S. Stock market or your own domestic market.
-If you are investing in European market, you 1st need to identify the next engine of growth in Europe and then find the best corporation that will represent that particular industry in Europe.
+The same principles apply regardless if you are investing in U.S. Stock market or your own domestic market.
+For instance, if you invest in the European market, you would first need to identify the next engine of growth for the European economy, before you start looking for the best corporations that represent that particular industry or sector in Europe.

-There is no guarantee that everyone can identify the next engine of growth or the best company that can represent that potential.
-What is true today may not be tomorrow due to social, economy and political changes.
-Management and mission of a corporation may change over time.
-Good investment today may not be so rosy tomorrow and vice versa.
+There is no guarantee that everyone can identify the next engine of growth or the top companies that can represent the growth potential.
+What is true today may not be true tomorrow due to social, economic and political changes.
+A company may change its mission, vision, or values over time; a bestselling product or service could become obsolete over time.
+Thus, a good investment today may not be so rosy tomorrow, and vice versa.

 It is a matter of fact that not too many investors know how to read a Financial Statement.
-Not everyone knows the relevant information in a Financial Statement that will dictate the movement of the share price in the market in the upcoming weeks and months.
-Even less people know how to compare Financial Statements from year to year to determine the trend.
+Not everyone knows the relevant information in a Financial Statement that indeed provides a strong hint on a particular share price movement for the coming weeks and months.
+Even fewer people know how to compare Financial Statements from year to year to determine the market trend.

-Financial.org hopes to educate our members so that they can be better informed and presented with a more neutral perspective of each possibility.
+Our role and functions as an Independent Financial Education Platform is to educate our members with unbiased financial knowledge, concepts and skills. so that they can be better informed and presented with a more neutral perspective of each possibility.
 On the long run, this will be proven beneficial because scientific analysis coupled with experience gained over time, will supersede luck and chances.

-Many FSPs claim to have found the ideal investment solution for their clients and answer to their problems.
+Many FSPs claim to have found the ideal investment solution for their clients and possess the perfect answers to their problems.
 At Financial.org, we do not believe in the BEST investment.
-It is our view that the path to long-term financial success is depends on a clear understanding & knowledge of the client himself/herself.
+It is our view that the path to a long-term financial success depends on a clear understanding & knowledge of the client himself/herself.